Ischaemic Affairs of the Heart

 After dinner I tried to watch TV, but found the channels were all locked and could only listen to various smooth–music radio stations — was told you have to pay extra if you wanted to watch TV.
 Fair enough, but discovered later that full TV access was included in my private health insurance policy, all I had to do was ask.

-With all the day's excitement, found it very difficult to fall asleep.
-Finally managed to do so, but was awoken almost immediately by an alarm from the vitals-monitor above my head.
-Apparently my resting pulse-rate, already low, triggered an alarm whenever it dropped to less than 50 BPM, which was when I was nodding off.
+With all the day's excitement, I found it very difficult to fall asleep.
+Finally managed to do so, but was awoken almost immediately by an alarm from the vitals–monitor above my head.
+Apparently my resting pulse–rate, already low, triggered an alarm whenever it dropped to below 50 BPM, which was when I was nodding off.
 After a few more false alarms, followed by protracted negotiations with the nurse, we agreed to reset the warning limit to 46 BPM.
 This finally silenced the thing.

 Eventually, and with great difficulty, went to sleep.
 Was having a complicated dream about walking through a crowded park and then sitting on a knee–high brick wall, talking to someone beside me.
 Someone else came along and tapped my left arm, indicating they wanted to interrupt.
 I told them to wait a minute, but they forcefully grabbed my left elbow and started squeezing hard.
 What the hell!?
 I suddenly awoke to find the BP cuff had fully inflated and was doing an automated BP measurement.
 Buzz the nurse, who laughed when I told her about the dream.
 We started negotiating again, this time about the frequency of measurements — finally agreeing to lower the frequency to every 2 hours, as my BP values had been consistent since arriving at the CCU.